 It was the early 90s, and I was l living in Romania with my family.
 I had a very typical childhood with many fond memories.
 Going on vacations to the Carpathian mountains, or the Black Sea, playing sports, spending summers at the cottage, etc. Taking family pictures was a common memory in my childhood.

 Pictures that either my father or grandfather would take on an old Russian SLR that my grandfather purchased on a trip to Russia during the communist era.
-We would then develop the photographs ourselves in a makeshift darkroom that was built in the laundry room.
+We would then develop the film ourselves in a makeshift darkroom that was built in the laundry room.

 I was always fascinated by the process of developing pictures, but guess what?